 Full committee meetings are held monthly at a time and location that is subject to change from semester to semester.
 Information regarding the time and place of meetings may be obtained by checking Meeting Dates & Deadlines posted on this website.
 Protocols that require review at a convened full committee meeting must be received by the FSU OHSP prior to the posted times on each deadline day.

 Principal Investigators and faculty advisors may attend the full committee meeting if requested by the primary reviewer for a protocol, and may provide information to the members; however, they may not be present during the final discussion and vote.
 IRB members may not participate in the review and approval process of their own protocols.

-NOTE: Full committee review process takes approximately four to six weeks, dependent on when a complete application is submitted and researchers have answered any questions to the IRB's satisfaction, within the deadlines.
+NOTE: Check the IRB Review Turn-Around information above for studies handled through full committee review.
+Review time is optimized when applications are COMPLETE at the time of submission and researchers have answered ALL questions to the IRB's satisfaction; plan accordingly.
+More complex studies, such as multiple sites, clinical trials and use of FDA-regulated products require more extensive review.
 To obtain a high-level overview of select key decision points that may determine the pathway of regulatory review of human research at FSU, click on this algorithm or RAMP IRB algorithm link.
 The algorithm spans the pathway beginning with a researcher’s submission of their study for IRB review through to FSU human research regulatory approval for the study to begin.

 Other Human Subjects Reviews ("Follow On" submissions)